aliyun/aliyun-maxcompute-data-collectors/README.md

-# Aliyun MaxCompute Bigdata Plugins
+# Aliyun MaxCompute Data Collectors

 This project is a group of bigdata plugins for exchanging data with aliyun maxcompute.
 The plugins contain flume-plugin, kettle-plugin, ogg-plugin and odps-sqoop.